Table of Contents

-Previously, the way to create these points was perhaps a bit hidden to the user unless you had attended an in-depth SolidWorks training course.
+Virtual sharps are the intersection of two sketch entities, such as curves and lines.
+In previous versions,the way to create these points was perhaps a bit hidden to the user unless you had attended an in-depth SOLIDWORKS training course.
 The workflow is as follows:

 - Select two entities (non-parallel, or they’ll never intersect!)